ansys/pyansys-dev-guide/README.rst

    >>> mapdl.vmesh('ALL')

-At this point, the only two ways within MAPDL to access the nodes and connectivity of the mesh are to either print it using the ``NLIST`` command or by writing to disk via CDWRITE.
-Both methods are remarkably inefficient and they would require serializing the data to ASCII on the server, transferring it, and then deserializing it within Python and converting it to an array.
-For example:
+At this point, the only two ways within MAPDL to access the nodes and connectivity of the mesh are either to print it using the ``NLIST`` command or to write it to disk using the ``CDWRITE`` command.
+Both methods are remarkably inefficient and require:

+  - Serializing the data to ASCII on the server
+  - Transfering the data
+  - Deserializing the data within Python
+  - Converting the data to an array

+This example printss using the ``NLIST`` command:

 .. code:: python